briangmilnes/APAS-AI/apas-ai/checklists/PrePlanChecklist.md

 - [ ] Estimate the time to execute this plan.
 - [ ] If the user says 'Execute relentlessly without pause' can you for this plan?
 - [ ] If the user says check the todos on the first file, just execute them and ask for review.
-- [ ] Add a step of running the the AlgorithmicAnalaysis to the rules/AlgorithmicAnalysisRules.md.
+- [ ] Add a step of running the the AlgorithmicAnalaysis to the rules/AlgorithmicAnalysisRules.md for only src files.
 - [ ] It is critical that the todo list is detailed to the file and each task on each file getting their own todo.
 - [ ] Add the last step of running the PostPlanChecklist.